 Explosives have killed more people than any other method due almost entirely to a single incident, the 1995 Oklahoma City bombing.
 That attack killed 168 people in what was the worst act of terror on American soil before September 11, 2001.
 The next-deadliest bombing examined in the report killed one person.

-The ADL also found that attacks using only guns were more successful than those using “other weapons,” which the authors say are usually knives and other blades.
+The ADL also found that attacks using only guns were more successful than those using “other weapons,” which includes those committed with knives or a combination of both explosives and guns.
 Only 10 of 27 incidents involving other weapons succeeded.

 The only method of meting out destruction that succeeded more often than guns were incendiary devices, like molotov cocktails, which are designed to ignite fires.
 Incidents by far-right extremists using incendiary devices were successful 10 out of 13 times.
 However, such attacks were also the least common, and never resulted in deaths.

 Guns are easier to access and they are more reliable than explosives, which take some amount of technical sophistication to assemble and successfully detonate, and which can be unstable, detonating at the wrong time, or not at all.
 Explosive materials like ammonium nitrate, a key ingredient in both fertiliser and the truck bomb used in the Oklahoma City attack, are also heavily regulated.

 The report’s authors said that attacks using explosives — with the exception of Oklahoma City — may claim fewer lives because they are often used to target property, not human beings.

 “Right-wing terrorism is a subject under-covered by the media, in part perhaps because so many right-wing terror incidents take place far from major media centers and urban areas,” the ADL report concludes.
 “One consequence of this relative lack of coverage has been an inadequate awareness among policy-makers and the public alike of the threat that violent right-wing extremists pose.”